kisaacs/bpc-reading-group/README.md

 Topics will include BPC-focused materials and more general readings on topics of diversity, equity, and inclusion.
 Participants are encouraged to suggest possible readings through the [BPC Reading Group Material Suggestions Google Form](https://forms.gle/wpvpW5gRVtDmMUnbA).
+For example, some readings from the [Computing Alliance of Hispanic-Serving Institutions Resource Pages](https://cahsi.utep.edu/resources/), may be of interest.

 ### Reading Group Mechanics